Kajang: Shopping

-Kajang has multiple shopping complexes, amongst them is the Billion Shopping Center formerly in Kajang town, which now has relocated to Bandar Teknologi Kajang.
+Kajang has multiple shopping complexes, amongst them is the Billion Shopping Center formerly in Kajang town, which has since been relocated to Bandar Teknologi Kajang.
 Other shopping centres located in Kajang are Plaza Metro Kajang, Metro Point and Kompleks Kota Kajang.
 Metro Avenue is a new shopping district located opposite SMJK Yu Hua Kajang and Kajang High School.

 Facilities and amenities

-Kajang Hospital is the primary public hospital in the city.
+Kajang Hospital is the primary public hospital located in the eastern part of the town.
+It is the oldest hospital in the town, built alongside with its founding in 1889.

-Private medical centres function 24 hours and include facilities such as Poliklinik MUC @Metro Point, Klinik Mediviron Prima Saujana, Kajang Plaza Medical Centre (KPMC) and KPJ Kajang Specialist Hospital.
+Private medical centres function 24 hours and include facilities such as Poliklinik MUC @Metro Point, Klinik Mediviron Prima Saujana, Kajang Plaza Medical Centre (KPMC), and KPJ Kajang Specialist Hospital.

-The Hulu Langat District Police Headquarters are located in the town centre, across the Highway 1 junction from the Post Office.
+The Hulu Langat District police headquarters are located in the town centre, across the Highway 1 junction from the post office.
 Federal government agencies with their branch in Kajang include the National Registration Department, Immigration Department, Transportation Department, and Hulu Langat Education Office.